Aquanty/rtd-hgs/docs/source/index.rst

 By default, the linear form of the evaporation function is used.
 The following instructions are available for using the other forms:

-Edf constant function
+| .5inEdf constant function
-Edf quadratic decay function
+| .5inEdf quadratic decay function
-Edf cubic decay function
+| .5inEdf cubic decay function

 --------------